 (HRW), and Amnesty International

-, have produced reports attacking the security strategy for alleged human rights violations.
+, have produced reports denouncing the security strategy for alleged human rights violations.

-Even though the State of Exception has produced good results, such as lowering the homicide rate, these organizations want the Salvadoran Government to stop the measure completely.
-However, most Salvadorans are happy with the security measure and want to continue its implementation.
+Even though the State of Exception has produced good results, such as lowering the homicide rate and delivering many days with zero homicides, these organizations want the Salvadoran Government to stop the harsh security measures.

 Salvadoran State of Exception